clarkgrubb/home/README.rst

 ==================  =========  ==================================================================================
 subdirectory        os         description
 ==================  =========  ==================================================================================
-*AppData*           win        Hidden; items pinned to the Start Menu are shortcuts at
+*AppData*           win        Hidden; I like to unhide it; items pinned to the Start Menu are shortcuts at
                                ``AppData/Roaming/Microsoft/Internet Explorer/Quick Launch/User Pinned/StartMenu``
 *Application Data*  win        Hidden; link to ``~\AppData\Roaming``.
 Contacts            win        Used by Outlook?